danchoi/soywiki/README.markdown

 SoyWiki adds a few convenient Vim macros that you can use anytime.

-* The `\` key in normal mode reformats your text.
+* The `\` key in normal mode reformat the current paragraph.
 It is equivalent to `gwap`. (`:help formatting`)
 * `,-` inserts a long dashed line
 * `,d` inserts the current date and time